|Consortium for Technology Transfer / KTT (2017-2022)

 |Enterprise Europe Network

-Enterprise Europe Network helps small and medium enterprises, as well as large enterprises, research organizations, professional and sector associations, technology centers and other entities to seize the unparalleled business opportunities in the EU Single Market.
+Within the Enterprise Europe Network (EEN) project we help small and medium enterprises, as well as large enterprises, research organizations, professional and sector associations, technology centers and other entities to seize the unparalleled business opportunities in the EU Single Market.

 Enterprise Europe Network:

-In the scope of the project, Slovenian scale-up SMEs will be supported.
-We define a scale-up company as a company with a high growth of revenue and number of employees in more consecutive years.
-We will support SMEs with potential to scale-up with removing the most common barriers to fast growth like: Recruiting people with the skills and ambition for technical and business roles, Developing business leaders with the ability to manage rapid growth, Selling to large companies and government, entering new markets and gaining regulatory approval for new products, Attracting appropriate growth capital, Accessing research and development facilities and finding suitable premises.
-The services will be provided in a form of business coaching and/or individual advisory support.
+In the EEN Scale-up project, Slovenian SMEs with rapid growth potential (i. e., scale-up companies) are identified.
+These are companies with high growths of revenue and number of employees in several consecutive years.
+We support scale-up SMEs by removing most common barriers to fast growth, indicated by (i) Recruiting people with the skills and ambition for technical and business roles, (ii) Developing business leaders with the ability to manage rapid growth, (iii) Selling to large companies and government, entering new markets and gaining regulatory approval for new products, (iv) Attracting appropriate growth capital, (v) Accessing research and development facilities and finding suitable premises.
+The services are provided in a form of business coaching and/or individual advisory support.

 In the face of economic challenges SMEs are widely recognised as potential engines of growth that have the necessary attributes of agility, flexibility and technological innovation.
 It is also recognised that they find it exceptionally difficult to mobilise the resources needed to help them bring breakthroughs to market quickly, costing time and money and inhibiting economic growth.

-EURAXESS is a unique European Research Area (ERA) initiative providing access to a complete range of information and support services for European and non-European researchers wishing to pursue research careers in Europe.
+EURAXESS is a European Research Area (ERA) initiative providing access to a complete range of information and support services for European and non-European researchers wishing to pursue research careers in Europe.
 It offers access to the job market; assists researchers in advancing their careers in another European country and supports research organisations in their search for outstanding research talent.
 EURAXESS is a truly pan-European initiative, supported by 40 participating countries across Europe.
+Researchers can find updated information on job vacancies, funding opportunities and fellowships throughout Europe.
+Posting their CV will allow recruiters to find them.
+Furthermore, companies or research institutes can post vacancies free of charge and search for CVs of international top-notch researchers.
+The Center for Technology Transfer and Innovation at the Jozef Stefan Institute acts as a EURAXESS contact point in Slovenia.

 The SCALE(up)ALPS project is funded by the European Union under the Alpine Space programme, which is an European transnational cooperation programme for the Alpine region for 2014-2020.
 The total budget of the project, which will last 30 months, is 1.793.944,00 EUR (ERDF: 1.424.602,00 EUR).